phamtq/picoCTF_solutions/whats_a_net_cat/whats_a_net_cat.writeup.md

-# [The Beginner's Guide to the picoGym] : Obedient Cat
+# [The Beginner's Guide to the picoGym] : what's a net cat?

 ## Challenge
 ![3rd challenge: Using netcat (nc) is going to be pretty important.
 Can you connect to fickle-tempest.picoctf.net at port 65495 to get the flag?](images/whats.a.net.cat_challenge.png)